johncheetham/othelloTk/README.md

 John Cheetham August 2015

-Written in python2/Tkinter and licensed under the GPL v3+ (see the file named LICENSE).
+Written in python3/Tkinter and licensed under the GPL v3+ (see the file named LICENSE).

-It was tested with edax 4.3.2 on CentOS7 64 bit.
+It was tested with edax 4.3.2 and Python 3.4.3 on CentOS7 64 bit.

 Requirements
 ------------
-Python 2.7, Tkinter, Edax.
+Python 3, Tkinter, Edax.

 Installation
 ------------